JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 The $\alpha_{a}$ in the equation above is what's often called an alpha vector.
 These alpha vectors can be though of as compact representations of a POMDP policy.
 Just as in an MDP, we often want to compute the Q-matrix, in a POMDP, we want to compute these alpha vectors.
-Note that an aplpha vectors can be though of as a part of a piecewise linear and convex approximation to a POMDP value function (which is itself convex).
-Also note that using $R(:,a)$ as an apporximation for an alpha vectors will often give you a very poor approximation.
+Note that an alpha vectors can be though of as a part of a piecewise linear and convex approximation to a POMDP value function (which is itself convex).
+Also note that using $R(:,a)$ as an approximation for an alpha vectors will often give you a very poor approximation.
 So now that we know that we must compute these alpha vectors, how do we do it?

 ## QMDP Algorithm

 One of the simplest algorithms for computing these alpha vectors is known as QMDP.
-It uses the Q-matrix $Q(s,a)$ obtained by solving the MDP associaed with the POMDP, and setting each alpha vector equal to the columns of that matrix $\alpha_{a} = Q(:, s)$.
-If you are faimilar with the value iteration algorithm for MDPs, the procedure for finding these alpha vectors is identical.
+It uses the Q-matrix $Q(s,a)$ obtained by solving the MDP associated with the POMDP, and setting each alpha vector equal to the columns of that matrix $\alpha_{a} = Q(:, s)$.
+If you are familiar with the value iteration algorithm for MDPs, the procedure for finding these alpha vectors is identical.
 Let's first initialize the alpha vectors $\alpha_{a}^{0} = 0$ for all $s$, and then iterate

 $\alpha_{a}^{k+1}(s) = R(s,a) + \gamma \sum_{s'} T(s'|s,a) \max_{a'} \alpha_{a'}^{k}(s')$

-After enough iterations, the alpha vectors converge to the QMDP apporximation.
+After enough iterations, the alpha vectors converge to the QMDP approximation.

-Remeber that QMDP is just an approximation method, and does not gurantee that the alpha vectors you obtain actually represent your POMDP value function.
-Specifcially, QMDP has trouble in problems with information gathering actions (because we completely ignored the observation function when computing our policy).
-However, QMDP works very well in problems where a particular choice of action has little impact on the reduction in state uncertaitniy.
+Remember that QMDP is just an approximation method, and does not guarantee that the alpha vectors you obtain actually represent your POMDP value function.
+Specifically, QMDP has trouble in problems with information gathering actions (because we completely ignored the observation function when computing our policy).
+However, QMDP works very well in problems where a particular choice of action has little impact on the reduction in state uncertainty.

 ## Requirements for a Solver